Keyfactor/gcp-cas-caplugin/README.md

 3. Follow the [official Keyfactor documentation](https://software.keyfactor.com/Guides/AnyCAGatewayREST/Content/AnyCAGatewayREST/AddCA-Keyfactor.htm) to add each defined Certificate Authority to Keyfactor Command and import the newly defined Certificate Templates.

-4. In Keyfactor Command (v12.3+), for each imported Certificate Template, follow the [official documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Configuring%20Template%20Options.htm) to define enrollment fields for each of the following parameters:

-    * **CertificateLifetimeDays** - The desired lifetime, in days, of the issued certificate.
-Used by GCP to create the `not_before_time` and `not_after_time` fields in the signed X.509 certificate.
-If the lifetime extends past the life of any CA in the issuing chain, this value will be truncated.
-Additionally, if the lifetime extends past the CA Pool's Maximum Lifetime, this value will be truncated accordingly.
-The default value is 365 days.

-## Plugin Mechanics
-### Enrollment/Renewal/Reissuance

-The GCP CAS AnyCA Gateway REST plugin treats _all_ certificate enrollment as a new enrollment.

-### Synchronization

-The GCP CAS AnyCA Gateway REST plugin uses the [`ListCertificatesRequest` RPC](https://cloud.google.com/certificate-authority-service/docs/reference/rpc/google.cloud.security.privateca.v1#google.cloud.security.privateca.v1.ListCertificatesRequest) when synchronizing certificates from GCP.
-At the time the latest release, this RPC does not enable granularity to list certificates issued by a particular CA. As such, the CA Synchronization job implemented by the plugin will _always_ download all certificates issued by _any CA_ in the CA Pool.

-> Friendly reminder to always follow the [GCP CAS best practices](https://cloud.google.com/certificate-authority-service/docs/best-practices)

 ## License